By Globalization PartnersSeptember 2020

-Using short-term contractors when expanding internationally comes with many advantages.
+Using limited-term employment arrangements when expanding internationally comes with many advantages.

 Under the right circumstances, this type of employment contract provides a best-fit worker from anywhere in the world to deliver vital services within a clear, set timeline.

 Understanding how limited-term employment works grows more important by the year, as technology unlocks wider competition vying for top global talent.
 Armed with this knowledge, your organization can assess if this type of employment is your best route for hiring contractors internationally, plus how to stay compliant and profitable doing so.

 Limited-term employment refers to temporary roles or appointments whose contracts generally don’t exceed one to three years total.

 Also known as a fixed-term contract or a temporary appointment, candidates enter into these contracts understanding its finite nature.
 Limited-term contracts can sometimes be extended or renewed, depending on a country’s labor laws.
 Consecutively doing so may result in businesses forced to reclassify the contract and, subsequently, the employees themselves.